Gilbert Roland: Personal life

-Roland married actress Constance Bennett on April 20, 1941 in Yuma, Arizona.
+Roland married actress Constance Bennett on April 20, 1941, in Yuma, Arizona.
 They were married until 1946 and had two daughters, Lorinda "Lynda" (b.
 1938) and Christina "Gyl" (b.
 1941).
 Bennett won custody of their daughters.
-He had appeared with Bennett in 1933 as Pepe in George Cukor's Our Betters, and in the same year, as the romantic lead in After Tonight, a World War I drama.
+He had appeared with Bennett in 1933 as Pepi D'Costa in George Cukor's Our Betters, and in the same year, as the romantic lead in After Tonight, a World War I drama.

 His second marriage to Guillermina Cantú in 1954 lasted until his death 40 years later.

 Death

 Gilbert Roland died of cancer in Beverly Hills, California, in 1994, aged 88.
 His body was cremated, and his ashes were scattered at sea.

 Accolades

 Roland was nominated twice for a Golden Globe Award, for his roles in The Bad and the Beautiful (1952) and Cheyenne Autumn (1964).
 For his contributions to the motion picture industry, Gilbert Roland has a star on the Hollywood Walk of Fame at 6730 Hollywood Boulevard.